|Support||Email and Chat|

 Hotspot Shield VPN overview

 Hotspot Shield is one of the older VPN services.
 Launched in 2008, the service gained fame for its use by dissidents during the Arab Spring protests in the early 2010’s.
 Problems surfaced in 2016 when a team of academics cited Hotspot Shield in a research paper for using tracking libraries in their VPN service.
 One year later, in 2017, the Center for Democracy and Technology accused them of unfair and deceptive trade practices.
 In 2018, a researcher discovered a data leak.
-These two adverse events caused many sites to remove the product from their lists of recommended VPN services.
-The product got a fresh start in 2019 when it became part of the Pango family of products.
+These adverse events caused many websites to stop recommending the service.
+The VPN got a fresh start in 2019 when it became part of the Pango family of products.

 Given all that, this was an ideal time to take another look at Hotspot Shield.
 Here are the positives and negatives we found during our research and testing, along with some interesting facts about Hotspot Shield and its parent companies (we’ll try to explain the whole corporate tangle later).